 Welcome to PayHero!
-If you've just migrated your FlexiTime Payroll account to PayHero you'll notice we've made a significant number of changes and improvements.
-To get you back up to speed and processing pays again in no time, we've put together a list of important settings to double check and the new features you should know about.
+If you've just had your FlexiTime Payroll account migrated to PayHero you'll notice we've made a significant number of changes and improvements.
+To get you back up to speed and processing pays again in no time, we've put together a list of important settings to double-check and the new features you should know about.

 Looking for how to access PayHero?
 See our support article here: How Do I Login?